industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 # Configure Northbound

 The Northbound consist of one device.
 In the following this is called "Shopfloor-to-Cloud".
-Installed Apps on Central Device:
+Installed Apps:
   - IIH Essentials
   - Databus
   - DataXess
-  - IIH Semmantics
+  - IIH Semantics
   - Common Configurator
   - Registry Service